grisuno/LazyOwn/COMMANDS.md

 :returns: None

 Manual execution:
-    1. The command `sudo bash -c 'echo 0 > /proc/sys/net/ipv4/conf/all/arp_ignore'` is executed to set the `arp_ignore` parameter to `0`, which configures the system to acknowledge ARP requests.
+    1. The command `sudo bash -c 'echo 0 > /proc/sys/net/ipv4/conf/all/arp_ignore'` is executed to assign the `arp_ignore` parameter to `0`, which configures the system to acknowledge ARP requests.

 Dependencies:
     - The function requires `sudo` to run the command with elevated privileges.

 Example:
     acknowledgearp
-    # This will set the `arp_ignore` parameter to `0` to acknowledge ARP requests.
+    # This will assign the `arp_ignore` parameter to `0` to acknowledge ARP requests.

 Note:
     Ensure that you have the necessary permissions to use `sudo` and that the `arp_ignore` parameter can be modified on your system.